pragszz/Sleep-Health-and-Lifestyle/README.md

 | pandas            | 2.2.2     |

 ## Final Result
-The visualization presented was developed using Power BI.

 ![Overall Sleep Health and Lifestyle Analysis Report](dashboard/trends_and_patterns.png)

+Note: The visualization presented was developed using Power BI.